Opentrons/Protocols/protocols/056f47/README.md

 ## Description
 This protocol serially diluted compound stock with DMSO.
 For detailed protocol steps, please see below.
+Note: if n < 15, use NEST PCR plates, if n > 15, use deep well plates.

 ### Labware